Apr 21, 2021

 TIP:- The filter effects are best viewed on a 27" 5K iMac and second best on a Macbook Pro.

-I've been having fun editing my older DSLR raw and jpeg files.
-All the images in this article were edited in Photoshop or PhotoLab.
-I used DxO FilmPack to add an analog film look to each image.
-Many of the photos were taken with E-Series DSLRs.
+I've been having fun with my older DSLR/M43 Raw and JPEGs in DxO FilmPack 5.
+The images in this article were edited with Photoshop or PhotoLab.
+I used DxO FilmPack to add a filmlook.
+Several photos were taken with older E-Series DSLRs.

-It's now possible to extract more data with the newer iterations of Photoshop, DxO, and Workspace.
-They literally make older raw files shine again...
+It's possible to extract more detailed information with the newer iterations of Photoshop, DxO, and Workspace.
+They literally make older raw files look like new...

-It is surprising to see how effective these raw converters are today.
-Looking at the results, PhotoLab is a step above the rest when converting Olympus raw files.
-The dedicated DxO lens database is the key to this performance.
+It's surprising to see how effective these new raw converters are.
+Looking at the results, PhotoLab is a step above the rest when converting Olympus raw files or Workspace for Enhanced Raw Files.
+The dedicated DxO lens database or TruePic processor (WS) is the key to getting the most from older image files.

 Olympus E520 with 14-42mm Kit Lens - ISO100, f13, 1/160 (FilmPack 5 - Agfa Ultra Color 100).